propavingk/LamportLens/SECURITY.md

   accepted; the tool compares and prints them, it does not verify them.
 - It does not model fees.
-The exemption numbers it reports are bonds, not costs, and closing an account is a transaction that costs fees the tool
+The exemption numbers it reports are bonds, not costs, and closing an account is a transaction that costs fees the tool does not compute.
+- It is not a monitoring system.
+A clean report on a stale snapshot says nothing about the current cluster state.

+## Handling snapshots responsibly